enghwa/MultiRegion-Serverless-Workshop/1_API/README.md

 this manually using the console which would take much longer.
 <!--We recommend deploying the
-primary region using the Console step-by-step instructions and then deploying the failover region using the CloudfFormation template.
+primary region using the Console step-by-step instructions and then deploying the failover region using the CloudFormation template.
 -->
 Feel free to open the template and take a look at the resources it is creating and how they are defined.